-The top types of insurance every restaurant needs
+Restaurant insurance: The top types of coverage every restaurant needs

 Or, go straight to the insurance coverage you need:

 - Workers’ Compensation Insurance